Monday, March 1, 2021

 According to a newspaper account, a two car passenger train left Bellefonte on September 9th, bound for Lewisburg.
 After traveling two miles, the train was rounding a sharp curve when the engine’s lead wheels jumped the track.
 The engine rode atop the ties for a distance before going over the embankment and toppling over.
 Both the engineer and fireman were scalded from escaping steam and received significant injuries.
 By October, the engine was repaired and chugging along the line once again.

 While the article for the above incident never goes into detail about where exactly the wreck occurred, the location is without a doubt the curve at Axemann The distance noted in the article supports this and no other curve of such severity exists anywhere else between those two locations.
 A photo of the wreck collaborates this conclusion.
-This incident stands (for now) as the first to be recorded on the curve since the line opened just five years prior.
-Unfortunately, it would not be the last.

 The toppled engine from the 1890 wreck